 The ILLIAC IV supercomputer is delivered to NASA Ames Research Center at Moffett Field, California.
 One Fairchild-built Processing Element Memory (PEM), which stores 16,834 bytes, was in each of ILLIAC IV’s 64 processors.
 The 131,072-bit PEM was built by Fairchild using their new 256-bit bipolar SRAM chips.
 This was the first commercial use of commodity semiconductor memory in a large computer system.

-The introduction of the 1 KB Intel 1103 memory chip marks the beginning of the end for magnetic core memory and ushers in the era of dynamic random-access memory (DRAM) integrated circuits for main memory in computers.
+The introduction of the 1 KB Intel 1103 memory chip marks both the beginning of the end for the use of magnetic core in computers -- in use since the mid-1950s -- and the start of the semiconductor dynamic random-access memory (DRAM) integrated circuit memory.
 The 1103 sold slowly at first, but this likely helped the development team at Intel, which was still ironing out details about the chip's specifications after its initial release.
-However, at a price of 1¢ per bit and with a speed compatible with existing logic circuits, sales skyrocketed after several design revisions.
+However, at a price of 1¢ per bit and with a speed compatible with existing logic circuits, sales soon skyrocketed.

 The first advertisement for a microprocessor, the Intel 4004, appears in Electronic News.
 Developed for Busicom, a Japanese calculator maker, the 4004 had 2250 transistors and could perform up to 90,000 operations per second in four-bit chunks.
 Federico Faggin led the design and Ted Hoff led the architecture.